mudasserakbar/oce-integration-samples/oce-vb-marketing-site-sample/README.md

 ### Import Application

-The cafe-supremo-demo.zip file must be imported into Oracle Visual Builder:
+The oce-vb-marketing-site-sample.zip file must be imported into Oracle Visual Builder:

 1. Sign in to Oracle Visual Builder.
 2. Import the template application by choosing Import > Application from file.